Zofia Stryjeńska: Interwar period

 She spent the second world war in Kraków.
 In 1943 she discovered she had syphilis, which affected her eyes so that at times she could not paint.
 In the beginning of 1945 the Russians entered the city, instituting a communist regime.
 Stryjeńska decided to leave Poland.
 She joined her children in Geneva.
 After many years in Paris, she settled in Geneva, where her daughter and her sons lived.
 She tried to go to the U.S., seeking help from the Kosciuszko Foundation.
 However, the Board of the Foundation rejected her.
 She continued to live very modestly in Geneva, helped by her children.
 She remained emotionally connected with Poland and the Polish culture, Switzerland remained a foreign country to her.
-She died in 1976 in Geneva and was buried in the local Chêne-Bourg cemetery.
+She died on 28 February 1976 in Geneva at the age of 84 and was buried in the local Chêne-Bourg cemetery.

 Artwork

 Stryjeńska was part of the art group "Rytm" (rhythm).
 She may also have been influenced by Young Poland (Młoda Polska), a stylistically diverse art movement active between 1890 and 1918.
 She mainly used the tempera technique, producing lithographs, drawings, posters, designing toys, tapestry, stage sets, stage costumes and making book illustrations.

 Among her best known works are: Pastorałka, Slavic Idols cycle and Passover, as well as illustrations of the poem "Monachomachii" by bishop Krasicki, Seasons, Christmas Carols, Four Polish Dances, and the sacraments.

 She made part of the decoration of the Polish pavilion at the Exposition Internationale des Arts Decoratifs et Industriels Modernes in Paris in 1925, a series of six paintings for the twelve months, showing rural village life and seasonal change.
 This work brought her Europe-wide fame and five World Trade awards.
 She made a series of paintings depicting Polish folk dance artists in 1927.

 In many works, she depicting the pre-Christian Slavic gods worshipped in Poland.
 However, the artist herself always considered herself a Christian.
 She was raised as a Catholic, but converted for a short time to the Evangelical Church in order to divorce and remarry.
 Her fascination with the beliefs of ancient Slavs should be regarded as an artistic interest only.